Clear the Bar Hoppin’ John

 - 1 onion, chopped Add to list

-- 5 to 6 cloves of garlic, minced Add to list
+- 5 to 6 cloves garlic, minced Add to list

-- 1/2 cup roasted red pepper, diced Add to list
+- 1/2 cup roasted red peppers, diced Add to list

 - 1 carrot, sliced in rounds Add to list

 - 1/2 cup corn kernels Add to list

 - 1/2 cup chopped tomatoes Add to list

 - 1 tablespoon fresh thyme Add to list

 - 1/2 teaspoon salt Add to list